How To Navigate On-Campus Recruitment (OCR)

 - Review the Student Policies and Professional Standards.

 - Check out the organization's web site, use the Vault Career Intelligence website to do more in-depth research on specific companies and dozens of career fields.
 If time allows, network with alums.

-If you have other questions or want to polish your resume/interview skills, you can come to Peer Advisor Open Hours at the CareerLAB, which will run Mondays through Fridays, 1:30 to 3:30pm starting on Wednesday, Sept.
-6th.
+If you have other questions or want to polish your resume/interview skills, you can come to Peer Advisor Open Hours at the CareerLAB, which will run Sundays through Fridays, 1:30 to 3:30pm starting on Wednesday, Sept.
+5th.
 For other questions (not resumes/cover letters) you can schedule an appointment with a counselor.

 Step 2 – See something you like?
 Apply via Handshake.
-(August-December) Learn how to start drafting your cover letter and résumé.
+(Starting in August) Learn how to start drafting your cover letter and resume.
 You can come to Peer Advisor Open Hours to get one-on-one feedback.

 Step 3 – If you’re selected for an interview (September-November), sign up through Handshake to secure a time that works for your schedule.
 To help prepare, do more research on the company and practice.
 Everyone has pre-interview jitters.
 Review the job description and know the reasons you are attracted to the position.
 Find examples from your personal experiences which related to the skills the organization is looking for.
 If you are interviewing for consulting roles, be sure to allow for several weeks for Case Prep work.